watty62/SRPPM/README.md

 * use the PDFTables API to convert to CSV,
 * extract headline data, and 4 detailed measures for each Scottish Railway station,
 * write all data to a SQLite database
-* make that publicly available - perhaps via an API
+* make that publicly available - perhaps via an API.

-* Requirements
+## Requirements

 1. You'll need [Beautiful Soup 4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-2. soup) installed
 3. You'll need an API Key from [PdfTables](https://pdftables.com/pdf-to-excel-api)